Poll: Midwest Abandons Trump, Fueling Democratic Advantage For Control Of Congress

 In small towns, for example, there was an 11-point swing toward Democrats, and there was a 6-point drop-off among rural voters on the congressional ballot.

 The president's approval rating in the suburbs is just 34 percent.
-And in those same suburbs, Democrats enjoy a whopping 56-to-34-percent advantage over Republicans on who Americans are more likely to vote for.
+And in those same suburbs, Democrats enjoy a whopping advantage (56 percent to 34 percent) over Republicans on whom Americans are more likely to vote for.

-That is particularly problematic for Republicans, because many of the key House races for control of the House run through the suburbs.
+That is particularly problematic for Republicans, because many of the key races for control of the House run through the suburbs.

 There is also a massive gender gap.
-Men approve of the job Trump is doing by a 50-to-42-percent margin.
-But women, who are fueling Democratic hopes in these midterm elections, disapprove of his job 62-to-28 percent.
+Men approve of the job Trump is doing, a 50 percent to 42 percent margin.
+But women, who are fueling Democratic hopes in these midterm elections, disapprove of his job, 62 percent to 28 percent.

 In the 2016 presidential election, Trump won 41 percent of women, according to exit polls.